 You can avoid the effects of analysis paralysis disorder on a project if your organization is willing to listen to dissenting opinions that contradict the PMO.
 If experienced staff are saying one thing and the PMO something different, perhaps invoking a more formal conflict management/resolution process could be useful.
 One agency I worked with had a dissenting opinion process that would have worked nicely (though it wasn’t applied to IT and should have been).

 How does a project recover from analysis paralysis disorder?

 If you are lucky, everything might work itself out and the system will turn out OK.
-That could happen, but the system will most likely be delivered late at a significantly higher cost than estimated in the faulty business case.
+That rarely happens.
+But if it doesn’t, the system will come in late at significantly higher cost than estimated in the original (and likely faulty) business case.